 I had a moment of brilliance after reading the Lighterand Softer entry under the Ciaphas Cain novels page.
 It struck me as odd that on many of the planets Cain finds himself on, life is described as being, well, NOT grimdark.
 Based on my thorough reading of the Warhammer 40k setting, I assumed every planet, right down to its individuals, to be a paranoid, delusional, heretic-hunting, fatalistic lot.
 So why are these people living relatively normal lives and dealing with issues that we can relate to, 38000 years previous?
 The same reason why our current world (on the whole) isn't a hopeless, violent age, despite the negativity of stories in the media.
 For every planet under attack by Orks, Tyranids, or whatever, there's a thousand more that's just minding its own business, just like how for every murderer one hears about, there's tens of thousands of well-adjusted people.
 The only reason that we're suddenly concerned with a particular planet is because it's right now under threat, otherwise we'd have never gotten to know its name.g It's a documented psychological phenomenon where people will assume that an event is more widespread than it really is based on the magnitude it has in their minds.
 Brilliant! -wms366

 The Imperial Infantryman's Uplifting Primer exhorts you to recite the Litany of Stealth to decrease your chances of being heard.
-There is no Litany of Stealth.
+At first you think this is an example of the "With Catlike Tread" trope, but if you take the time to flip through the prayers you'll notice there is no Litany of Stealth.
 In other words, shut up.

 While most of the horror in Warhammer 40,000 is brutally obvious from first glance, there are some horrors that do not appear until you give the setting a second look: